MayaTheStar/Mycelia-bot/README.md

 Mycelia is more than a bot - it's a step toward climate empathy through technology.
 By transforming everyday choices into growth, connection, and reflection, it nurtures a future where sustainability feels rewarding, not overwhelming.

-Just as the mycelium nourishes forests through invisible threads, Mycelia aims to connect people through acts of sustainability, one small action at a time🌿
+Just as the mycelium nourishes forests through invisible threads, Mycelia aims to connect people through acts of sustainability, one small action at a time 🍁